 The term dry cleaning is a bit of a misnomer.
 Dry cleaning refers to cleaning clothes and fabrics using a chemical solvent rather than water.
-The cleaning is done with a liquid but the solvent contains little or no water and does not penetrate the fibers like water does in a washing machine and preserves the desirable qualities of many fabrics.
-The dry cleaning process is typically used on clothes and fabrics that can not withstand the rigors of a standard home washer and dryer and eliminates the need for more time-consuming hand washing.
+The cleaning is done with a liquid but the solvent contains little or no water and does not penetrate the fibers like water does in a washing machine.
+This process preserves the desirable qualities of many fabrics.
+The dry cleaning process is typically used on clothes and fabrics that cannot withstand the rigors of a standard home washer and dryer.
+It also eliminates the need for more time-consuming hand washing.

 The Commercial Dry Cleaning Process

 The commercial dry cleaning process begins in your local dry cleaning storefront when you drop off your dirty clothes.
-Today, most dry cleaners do not have equipment on-site; but rather transport your laundry to a central cleaning facility.
+Today, most dry cleaners do not have equipment on-site; many will transport your laundry to a central cleaning facility.
 This is more cost-efficient than having machines at every drop-off location.
 There are several steps for each item cleaned:

 - Garment Tagging: Every item is tagged with an identification number.
 Some cleaners use paper tags that are stapled or pinned to the garment.
-Others use an iron-on strip with a permanently assigned bar code for regular customers.
-Similar soiled garments from different customers are cleaned together and tagging insures that your clothes are returned to you.
+Others use an iron-on strip with a permanently assigned barcode for regular customers.
+Similar soiled garments from different customers are cleaned together and tagging ensures that your clothes are returned to you.

-- Garment Inspection: Before clothes are cleaned, they are inspected for items left in pockets, rips and tears, and missing buttons.
+- Garment Inspection: Before clothes are cleaned, they are inspected for items left in pockets, rips, tears, and missing buttons.
 These items are returned to customers and problems are noted as issues known prior to cleaning.

 - Stain Pretreatment: As part of the inspection process, the cleaner checks for stains on the clothes and treats them prior to the solvent cleaning process.
 This is also the time a good cleaner removes or covers delicate buttons and trim to prevent damage.